zettsu-t/cppMockgen/howToUse.md

 files.
 To change this behavior, you can set the constant `MODE_DEFAULT_NO_MATCHING_TYPES_IN_C_SOURCES` to false.

+The -vtable option is intended to make stubs for classes which are instantiated but not used.
+Even if member functions of the classes are not called, compilers require definitions of virtual functions of the classes to make vtables of the classes.

+The -vtable option makes stubs for all virtual functions except destructors of a class if it meets all these conditions.
+1. The input link error log indicates that a vtable of the class is undefined.
+1. The input link error log indicates none of the member functions of the class is undefined.
+It is possible these functions are undefined and they are surely not referred.
+1. All constructors of the class are defined ("=default" is available in C++11) or not declared in LLVM.
+It is not allowed that they are declared but not defined because it interferes the rule 2.

 ### Name generated files

 *_Stub files contain codes that relate free functions and stubs.